 On December 22, 2022, Denver experienced a low of −24 °F (−31 °C), with a wind chill of −40 °F (−40 °C).

-In 2022, Denver explored a potential bid for the 2022 Winter Olympics, but no bid was submitted.
+Denver explored a potential bid for the 2022 Winter Olympics, but no bid was submitted.

 In 2022, the Colorado Mammoth of the National Lacrosse League won a championship.

-As of 2023, Front Range Passenger Rail is a current proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.
+As of 2023, the Front Range Passenger Rail is a current proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

-In 2023, the Denver MSA had a gross metropolitan product of $311.9 billion, ranking it as the 18th largest metro economy in the United States.
+In 2023, the Denver MSA had a gross metropolitan product of $311.9 billion, making it the 18th largest metro economy in the United States.
 The 12-County Denver–Aurora, CO Combined Statistical Area had a GDP of $377.7 billion in 2023, while the broader Front Range had a GDP of $474.6 billion.

 In 2023, the Denver Nuggets won their first NBA championship.